tevoran/TGJGE/README.md

 The engine is written in C with OpenGL3.3 to get the biggest compatibility possible.
 This way it is easily usable in C and C++.

 You are free to use/modify/distribute the engine for your games or projects.
-But please act accordingly to the GPLv3 license which you can read in this repository.

 ## Dependencies